bcrowe/cakephp-api-pagination/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This is a simple component for CakePHP 4 which injects pagination information from CakePHP's Paginator into serialized JsonView and XmlView responses.
+This is a simple component for CakePHP 4.2+ which injects pagination information from CakePHP's Paginator into serialized JsonView and XmlView responses.

+See `1.x` and `2.x` releases and branches of this plugin for support of previous versions of CakePHP before `4.2`.

 ## Install